 As a recipe developer, I find it much easier to create a recipe around chocolate than vanilla.
 Chocolate is so in-your-face, so “Here I am!”
 Vanilla is sweet, quiet, retiring; happy to lend a subtle under-note.

 There’s no mistaking the star of chocolate cake, or a chocolate cookie.
 But vanilla?
 It’s often submerged beneath another attribute, as in “sugar cookie” or “yellow cake.”

 So here it is, one of my favorite chocolate cookie recipes.
-Talk about in your face, these Double-Dark Mocha Drops are spiked with espresso and cinnamon, and loaded with chips.
+Talk about in your face, these Double-Dark Mocha Drops are spiked with espresso and loaded with chips.
 Let’s go!

 Mix together the following:

 1/3 cup granulated sugar